School of Humanities & Behavioral Science

-According to the Public Relations Society of America, the field will see a 60% increase in hiring.
+According to the Public Relations Society of America (PRSSA), the field will see a 60% increase in hiring.
 Likewise, the Bureau of Labor Statistics projects an above average hiring pace by 2026.
 In 2020, AU’s PRSSA Chapter received the national Pacesetter Award.

-Because the field is redefining itself through new technology, there is high demand for well-prepared professionals.
+Because the field is redefining itself through new technology, there is a high demand for well-prepared professionals.
 Anderson University’s program offers a strong ethical foundation in Christ-centered communication positions and therefore cultivates graduates who will not only find jobs upon graduation but lead the field in the decades to come.